AresMUSH/aresmush/plugins/scenes/help/en/logging.md

 `scene/share [scene #]` - Shares the log to the web portal.
 `scene/unshare [scene #]` - Unshares a log.

-## Clearing the Log
+## Disabling and Clearing the Log

 The log starts automatically when a scene is started.
-If for some reason you don't want a scene logged, you can turn logging on and off.
-You can also clear all poses from the log.
+If for some reason you don't want a scene logged, you can turn disable the log.
+This will clear the log and not log anything more in that scene.
+You can later re-enable the log to start fresh with a new one.

-`scene/startlog [scene #]`
-`scene/stoplog [scene #]`
+`scene/disablelog [scene #]` - Note: This also clears any existing poses from the log.
 `scene/clearlog [scene #]`
+`scene/enablelog [scene #]` - Note: This starts the scene fresh.